SquadcastHub/squadcasthub.github.io/pages/mydoc/incident_notes.md

 ### Mentioning Users in Notes

-- Users can callout other users using the "@" symbol for important notes.
-This can also be used to inform users of a specific need, information or as a means to notify your **Stakeholders** on information pertaining to the status of an ongoing incident.
+- Users can callout other users in the Team using the "@" symbol for important notes.
+This can also be used to inform users of a specific need, information or as a means to notify your **Stakeholders** on information pertaining to the status of an ongoing incident

 ![](images/incident_notes_2.png)

 - Users who are currently on-call are indicated with a green dot against their name.
 In the above screenshot, you can see that **Diane Nyugen** is currently on-call

-- The user who is called out will get notified instantly via Email and Push notification on the Squadcast mobile app
+- The user who is called out will get notified instantly via **Email** and **Push** notification on the Squadcast mobile app

 ![](images/incident_notes_3.png)